IzzySoft/DBAHelper/doc/readme.txt

 1. Put all scripts into any directory you like.
 Make sure to keep them together with the "globalconf" file.
-2. Edit the "globalconf" file for the database user and password to use by all scripts.
+2. Edit the "globalconf" file for the database user and password to use by most scripts.
 We have to do so - no "CONNECT /" will work with remote databases for security reasons (although there is a way to do so, this is not recommended)